Marlins top Phillies 11-6 as specter of coronavirus looms

+PHILADELPHIA (AP) — The Marlins never considered sitting out a game as health concerns rattled the clubhouse.
+Brian Anderson and Miguel Rojas eased the lineup pain for a day — and they’ll have an extra night in Philadelphia to think about any potential scares ahead.

-PHILADELPHIA (AP) — Brian Anderson and Miguel Rojas each hit three-run homers and the Miami Marlins overcame the late scratch of their starting pitcher and a looming health scare to beat the Philadelphia Phillies 11-6 on Sunday.
+Anderson and Rojas each hit three-run homers and Miami overcame the late scratch of its starting pitcher and looming coronavirus scares to beat the Philadelphia Phillies 11-6 on Sunday.

+“We’re taking risks every day,” Marlins manager Don Mattingly said.
+“That’s what the players all around the league are doing.
+You travel all the time .. it’s a risk that we take.
+We’re going to have to be adjustable, we’re going to have to be flexible, we’re going to have to be patient.”

 Jose Urena, Miami’s opening day starter in 2018 and 2019, was bumped from his start about 90 minutes before the first pitch.
 The Marlins did not disclose the reason.

+Mattingly told Robert Dugger early in the morning he’d get the spot start.
 Miami had other players unavailable: Garrett Cooper and Harold Ramirez also were out of the lineup after playing in the first two games of the season-opening, three-game set against the Phillies.
 Again, the Marlins did not immediately say why the players were not in the lineup.
 Marlins catcher Jorge Alfaro was placed on the injury list with an undisclosed ailment at the start of the series.

-With the specter of the coronavirus hanging over the franchise, the Marlins refused to wilt and helped turn a steamy Sunday in front of another empty ballpark into a wild one and take two of three in Philly.
+With the specter of the coronavirus hanging over the franchise, the Marlins refused to wilt and helped turn a steamy Sunday in front of another empty ballpark into a wild one and take the series.

 Yelling encouragement from the dugout all game, the Marlins rallied from 4-0 and 5-4 holes to rough up embattled Phillies starter Vince Velasquez and four relievers.

-Bryce Harper’s first homer of the year, a three-run shot in the first, helped stake the Phillies to a 4-0 lead.
+Bryce Harper’s first homer of the year, a three-run shot off a shaky Dugger in the first, helped stake the Phillies to a 4-0 lead.
 The ball rattled around the right field seats where Harper again took a customary bow to open the game without a fan in sight.

+Harper wore a mask when he reached first base on a walk.

+“They thought that would be a good idea just in case one of the other guys hadn’t tested yet,” Harper said.

 The Phillies should consider themselves lucky not a ticket was sold — fans would have booed them out of the park.